- Hi! I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

 My credentials and rich experience certainly assisted in attracting international business.
 CFOs were happy to meet us to discuss work opportunities.

-When it was time to build and expand my Delhi practice, I have been fortunate that I was able to convince some of my close friends to partner with me early on.
+When it was time to build and expand my Delhi practice, I was fortunate that I was able to convince some of my close friends to partner with me early on.

 Today after almost a decade, we pride ourselves in being associated with over 45 global MNCs & SMEs who have trusted us with their work here in India.